Wilderness Working Group

 The Wilderness Working Group (WWG) brings together leading wild area practicioners from across Europe.
 The Group’s remit is to develop policy and propose practical initiatives for protection and restoration.

-Chaired by Erika Stanciu (Wild Europe Executive Committee) the Group meets two or three times a year.
-Its work includes assessing practical definitions, mapping, support for new initiatives such as the Wilderness Register, and fund raising proposals for a Pan-European communications strategy.
+It is chaired by Erika Stanciu (Wild Europe Head of Policy), and its work includes assessing practical definitions, mapping, support for new initiatives such as the Wilderness Register, and fund raising proposals for a Pan-European communications strategy.

 The WWG is currently comprised of participants from 15 countries: Austria, Canada, Czech Republic, England, France, Finland, France, Hungary, Netherlands, Romania, Scotland, Slovakia, Sweden, Ukraine and the USA.
 Its membership includes NGO representatives, national park directors and scientists.